folkertdev/elm-state/README.md

 #Extracting results from State

 Remember, we really build a large `s -> (a, s)` function out of smaller components.
-To run this function, we need an initialState, and get a final state and a final value.
+To run this function, we need an initial state, and get a final state and a final value.
 The function `State.run` does just that.

 ```elm
 run : s -> State s a -> (a, s)